-Man rescued after falling in storm drain in Queens
+Man rescued after plunging 25 feet down storm drain in Queens

 Officials say police responded around 8:05 a.m. to a man who fell in a storm drain near Cross Island Parkway and Whitestone Expressway.

-They say they found the brother of victim on the scene, who reported that the 47-year-old man had fallen in the storm drain approximately 15 to 20 feet down.
+They say they found the brother of victim on the scene, who reported that the 47-year-old man had fallen in the storm drain nearly 30 feet down.

-According to police, there are no pedestrian walkways nearby.
+According to police, there were no pedestrian walkways nearby.
 It's not clear how long he was stuck down there.

 ALSO READ | Gov. Kathy Hochul on 'unprecedented' subway outage: 'The system failed you'

-Members of ESU and FDNY were called to the scene.
+Members of ESU and FDNY were called to the scene to help the victim, who was in water.
+Police say hypothermia was a concern at the time of the rescue.

+The first job for crews was to keep the man calm, but when he saw the crews coming into the drain to help, there was a sheer sigh of relief.

+"As we got down there he was conscious, he was talking to us, he expressed pain in his ankle region," said Kenneth Logallo of the NYPD.
+"As soon as we got the equipment needed down there, we packaged him up and then the guys up top ... all the help was excellent."

-The victim was rescued from the drain.
+Police say the man was rescued from the drain within 20 minutes.
 He suffered a cut to the forehead and a possible broken leg.

 Officials say he was conscious and alert and is expected to survive.